grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** Why would I like to see a composition root?

 **Johnny:** Well, the first reason is that it is very close to the entry point of the application, so it is a chance for you to see how the application manages its dependencies.
 The second reason is that each time we will be adding a new class that has the same lifespan as the application, we will need to go to the composition root and modify it.
-Sooo it would probably be nice to be able to tell where it is and know how to work with it.
+Sooo I'd probably like to know where it is and how I should work with it.

 **Benjamin:** I thought I could find that later, but while we're at it, can you show me the composition root?